softwaresaved/international-survey/survey_creation/de_17/README.md

 Stephan's notes from 2017-07-19
 -------------------------------

 I started translating.
 I did choose the german 'Du'.
+I used [https://github.com/jakob/TableTool] which quoted everything.
+Issue about this raised: [https://github.com/softwaresaved/international-survey/issues/59]

+The welcome message stands still side by side for comparison.

 older notes
 -----------